modedp/rblx_2d_engine/README.md

 # rblx_2d_engine
-testing the makings of a 2d engine using only frames, no editable images because thats cheating and gay
+testing the makings of a 2d engine using only frames, no editable images because thats cheating and pretty gay cheap shortcut thats id verified walled